mikhail-titov/SnakeGame/README.md

 # snake-game
-It is pet application to have a fun
+It is pet WinForms application to have a fun